Sam & Cat: Controversy and cancellation

 At the Nickelodeon upfront meeting with advertisers on March 13, 2014, Nickelodeon programming president Russell Hicks stated that Sam & Cat had been renewed for a second season, and Adweek reported that an additional 20 episodes were ordered.
-However, other Nickelodeon sources stated that an official decision was yet to be made on whether the show would be renewed.
+However, another Nickelodeon source stated that an official decision was yet to be made on whether the show would be renewed.

-In March 2014, McCurdy became the subject of scandal after the leak of photographs revealing McCurdy in various states of undress.
+In March 2014, McCurdy was the victim of an invasion of privacy when selfies of her in her underwear she had sent her ex-boyfriend while they were dating surfaced online.
 The same month, she pulled out of the 2014 Kids' Choice Awards, where Sam & Cat won "Favorite Show" and Grande won "Favorite Actress".
-McCurdy claimed that her sole purpose of not attending was "unfair treatment" by Nickelodeon.
+McCurdy claimed that her sole reason for not attending was "unfair treatment" by Nickelodeon.

-On April 2, Deadline Hollywood reported that behind-the scenes issues had derailed the network's plan for a second season.
+On April 2, Deadline Hollywood reported that behind-the-scenes issues had derailed the network's plan for a second season.
 In addition, it was reported that both actresses felt "constricted" and were ready to move on from the network.
 While Nickelodeon attributed the hiatus to the large episode order, Deadline provided an update the following day that the crew had been let go.
 While Deadline reported that McCurdy and Grande were getting along fine, other outlets began reporting that Nickelodeon had paid Grande more than McCurdy, which was denied by Grande.